 During Master Reset, a LOW on \overline{BE} will select Big-Endian operation.
 A HIGH on \overline{BE} during Master Reset will select Little-Endian format.
-This function is useful when data is written into the FIFO in word format (x18) and read out of the FIFO in word format (x18) or byte format (x9).
-If Big-Endian mode is selected, then the most significant byte of the word written into the FIFO will be read out of the FIFO first, followed by the least significant byte.
-If Little-Endian format is selected, then the least significant byte of the word written into the FIFO will be read out first, followed by the most significant byte.
+This function is useful when the following input to output bus widths are implemented: x36 to x18, x36 to x9, x18 to x36 and x9 to x36.
+If Big-Endian mode is selected, then the most significant byte (word) of the long word written into the FIFO will be read out of the FIFO first, followed by the least significant byte.
+If Little-Endian format is selected, then the least significant byte of the long word written into the FIFO will be read out first, followed by the most significant byte.
 The mode desired is configured during master reset by the state of the Big-Endian (\overline{BE}) pin.
-Refer to Figure 4, Bus-Matching Byte Arrangement, for a diagram showing the byte arrangement.
+See Figure 4 for Bus-Matching Byte Arrangement.